setiQuest/ML4SETI/hackathon-info/DSX-notebook-setup.md

 ### Saving the notebook

 Notebooks are perioodically saved.
-However, to avoid loosing any changes manually save changes by selecting **File** > **Save**.
+However, to avoid losing any changes manually save changes by selecting **File** > **Save**.

    ![Save notebook](../img/dsx/save_notebook.png)

 ### Checking the Spark kernel status

-You can view the Spark kernel status in the and the project overview.
+You can view the Spark kernel status in the project overview.

    ![Check kernel status](../img/dsx/check_kernel_status.png)